(This post is part of a series on working with data from start to finish.)

 Let’s take another example.
 Imagine you are developing a standard operating procedure within your team for handling customer support inquiries.
 This model describes how an input (initial inquiry) flows through the system into a final, output state (resolved inquiry).
 There are likely many intricacies to this procedure which are idiosyncratic to your team: who handles the initial query, what systems to use, what steps are required to reach resolution, what the escalation process is.

 If you were to force this same procedure upon another team, it would likely perform very poorly.
-This team might use different systems, have different team structure, or resolve inquiries in a different way.
+This team might use different systems, have different team structure, or resolve inquiries differently.
 As a result, we would observe considerable error as the new team attempts to apply this inapposite standard operating procedure, which of course was never designed for them.
 Model accuracy as a whole - that is, across both teams and their corresponding sets of data - would fall.

 In order for the model to scale across multiple teams, it would first have to be generalized: team-specific nuances would be replaced by team-agnostic ones.
 Components specific to each team would be removed from the model and replaced with fewer, more abstract components representing the commonalities between teams.
 Like our example with the marbles above, we would confect a more parsimonious operating model.